yangheng95/PyABSA/README.md

 * Python 3.7 + (recommended)
 * PyTorch >= 1.0

-## Model Introduction
+## Introduction

-This repository provides a variety of APC models, especially the those based on the local context focus mechanisms,
+This repository provides a simple aspect/target sentiment classification methods based a variety of APC models, especially the those based on the local context focus mechanisms.
-including:

 # Quick Start